min2ha/ukwa-site/content/target/21391/index.en.md

   "subject": null
 }

-# Michael Connarty | For Linlithgow and East Falkirk

 This is the website of Michael Connarty, the Labour Party candidate for Linlithgow and East Falkirk in the UK General Election on the 7th May 2015.